I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 So what is the best map app for China?

-But if you’re like most people and can’t read Chinese characters, you’ll need to use MAPS.ME, Apple Maps or Google Maps.
+If you can’t read Chinese characters, you’ll need to use AMap, MAPS.ME, Apple Maps or Google Maps.

-MAPS.ME is a good option because it has offline maps, and it’s not blocked in China.
-This means you won’t need to spend a cent on internet data.
+MAPS.ME is a good back-up option because it has offline maps, and it’s not blocked in China.
+This means you won’t need to spend a cent on internet data if you plan ahead and pre-download everything you need.

-If you have an iPhone, using Apple Maps is your best bet.
-The app works in China, and the maps are based on Alibaba’s cutting-edge technology.
+If you have an iPhone, use Apple Maps.
+The app works in China, and the maps are based on AMap’s technology.

-You can read my review for the best China VPN here.
+You can read my review of the best China VPN here.

 My last piece of advice